GabePoel/ML-Peak-Tracker/README.md

 ![](./images/color_8.png)

-You can click "Toggle Enhance" or press "e" to turn on/off Enhance! mode.
+You can click "Toggle Enhance!" or press "e" to turn on/off Enhance! mode.
 This enables you to click and drag a rectangular region that gets re-rendered at the maximum resolution.

 ![](./images/color_9.png)